Precursor chemical licensing

 Trading in drug precursor chemicals between Great Britain and Northern Ireland

-The United Kingdom left the European Union on 31 January 2020 and the transition period’ existed to allow businesses to prepare for any regulatory changes.
-This transition period ended on 31 December 2020.
+The United Kingdom left the European Union on 31 January 2020 and the subsequent transition period ended on 31 December 2020.

-The Northern Ireland Protocol formed part of our ‘Withdrawal Agreement’ and affects the future trading relationship between Great Britain (GB) and Northern Ireland (NI) for drug precursor chemical control.
+The Windsor Framework which was subsequently agreed by the EU and the UK affects the future trading relationship between Great Britain (GB) and Northern Ireland (NI) for drug precursor chemical control.

-For the purposes of drug precursor chemical control, NI will continue to apply European Union regulations, while GB will not.
+For the purposes of drug precursor chemical control, NI continues to apply European Union regulations, while GB does not.
 This means NI companies trading with European Union Member States will not require import or export licences as this is considered ‘intra-community trade’.

 However, trade between GB and NI will be subject to licensing in accordance with the requirements in Precursor chemical export and import authorisation.
 This includes ‘category 4’ drug precursor chemicals, namely Medicinal Preparations of ephedrine and pseudoephedrine.

-The Drug and Firearms Licensing Unit continues to act as the UK Competent Authority for drug precursor chemical control.
+The Drug and Firearms Licensing Unit continues to act as one of the UK competent authorities for drug precursor chemical control.
 Both GB and NI companies should apply to the Drugs and Firearms Licensing Unit for their licences using the links above.
+No fee is charged for import and export licences between GB and NI.

 Companies therefore need to submit an end-user declaration form to their supplier: